 The Lumen Field Event Center is the building adjacent to Lumen Field.
 Parking at the Lumen Field parking garage will be free for volunteers and patients getting vaccinated, and the site is also connected to several King County Metro bus routes and Link light rail.
 Americans with Disabilities Act (ADA) accommodations are available on-site, and translation services are available on-site in over 200 languages.
 Patients must have an appointment to be vaccinated at the site; walk-ins will not be accommodated.

 In addition to the Lumen Field Event Center, the City of Seattle – through the Seattle Fire Department (SFD) also operates two high-capacity vaccination sites in Rainier Beach and West Seattle that are currently distributing between 250-400 vaccines daily with the capacity for 1,000 daily.
 SFD continues to vaccinate highly vulnerable people each week through its Mobile Vaccination Teams.

-Since launching its vaccination effort on January 14, the City of Seattle has administered 14,890 vaccinations to eligible vulnerable adults.
+Since launching its vaccination effort on Jan.
+14, the City of Seattle has administered 14,890 vaccinations to eligible vulnerable adults.
 The City has provided 12,229 first doses of the COVID-19 vaccine, and 2,661 second doses.
-These vaccinations have occurred at 86 Adult Family Homes, 49 affordable housing buildings with seniors, ten pop-ups, and the city’s two community hubs.
-Roughly 70 percent of those vaccinated by the City identify as BIPOC communities.
+These vaccinations have occurred at 86 Adult Family Homes, 49 affordable housing buildings with seniors, 10 pop-ups, and the city’s two community hubs.
+Roughly 70% of those vaccinated by the City identify as BIPOC communities.